eddiejaoude/php-useful-resources/README.md

 PHP useful resources - Designed to be Objective...from Blogs, Framework agnostic libraries/tools etc..

 There are a lot of information out there.
 But what are the best ones?
-Many are now out-of-date too.
-The aim of this repository is to keep an up-to-date list of important & useful resources maintained by you!
+Many are now *out-of-date* too.
+The aim & design of this repository is to keep an *up-to-date* list of important, useful & must know for every PHP developer, maintained by **YOU**!

 ---